 \section{INTRODUCTION}

-Quadrupedal robots are confronted with the challenge of operating on risky and complex terrains with sparse footholds, such as stepping stones, balance beams and gaps.
-To traverse these terrains stably and swiftly, robots need to perceive their environment accurately and adjust their gait flexibly while maintaining balance and stability.
-They must plan and execute each step with precision to ensure that each foot lands securely within the safe area.
+Quadrupedal robots have attracted significant attention for their ability to navigate diverse terrains by adjusting their foot placements freely.
+To fully leverage their mobility advantages in complex environments, these robots face the challenge of operating on risky and complex terrains with sparse footholds, such as stepping stones, balance beams, and gaps.
+To traverse such terrains stably and flexibly, robots must acquire precise environmental awareness and adapt their gait dynamically, while maintaining balance and stability.
+They must plan and execute each step with precision to ensure that each foot lands safely within the safe area.

-Existing research often employs model-based hierarchical controllers \cite{grandia2023perceptive, agrawal2022vision, griffin2019footstep, mastalli2020motion, fahmi2022vital}, which depend on manual model design tailored to specific scenarios.
-The trade-off between model accuracy and computational cost constrains their scalability to more complex terrains \cite{margolis2022learning}.
-Recently, model-free reinforcement learning (RL) have been employed to learn direct mappings from vision and proprioception to actions \cite{miki2022learning, agarwal2023legged, cheng2024extreme, yang2023neural, zhuang2023robot, hoeller2024anymal}.
-By leveraging robust proprioceptive sensors along with forward-looking exteroceptive sensors, the robots can implicitly extract environmental features to infer and represent its surrounding terrains, demonstrating successful sim-to-real transfer in various unstructured environments.